Pamela Wynne

 Pamela Wynne is the pseudonym of Winifred Mary Scott, née Watson (1879 – 29 January 1959), a British writer of over 60 romantic novels from 1923 until her death in 1959.

 Biography

 Personal life

-She was born with the name Winifred Mary Watson on 1879 in London, England, the fourth child of Lily and Samuel Watson, a solicitor in the City of London, two more children were to follow.
+She was born with the name Winifred Mary Watson on 1879 in London, England, the fourth child of Lily Watson, a successful writer, and her husband Samuel Watson, a solicitor in the City of London.
+Two more children were to follow.
 The family were affluent enough to have Winifred educated privately in Lausanne, Switzerland and it was during her education that she found her love of writing.